Josiah-Lam/DodgerBall-Manager-1/README.md

 ## Running experiments

-Part of this assignment involves running experiments with your implemented methods (and possibly already-implemented methods).
+Part of this assignment involves running experiments with the implemented methods.
 You can edit and run `run_experiments.py`, and comment/uncomment out various parts of the code as needed to run it.